Zuleta84/DAT250-exp-5/README.md

 # DAT250-exp-5

-This experiment was dificult but here are the experiments i have done.
-I though i clound do from scratch but was dificullt so i decided to use the code that the web side ofered.
+This experiment was dificult because i though i could do from scratch but was dificullt so i decided to use the code that the web side ofered. in that way was really easy to do the tutorial.

 Experiment 1 :https://github.com/Zuleta84/Springdemo